Harsheen98/EDA/README.md

-# EDA
+# Prediction of IL-5 Inducing peptides in humans
-This repository contains codes for Exploratory Data Analysis of a few projects
+This repository contains my work and efforts to predict the antigens (epitopes) that can stimulate the release of Interleukin-5 from the CD4+ T cells (T helper cells).